Sally Miller: Freedom suit

 Miller's German supporters hired Harvard-educated Wheelock Samuel Upton as lawyer; he filed the freedom suit as Sally Miller v.
 Louis Belmonti and John Miller (called in warranty) (1844 La) (later referred to as Miller v.
 Belmonti (1844)) on July 24, 1844, in the First District Court of Louisiana.
 He sued not only Belmonti but also John Fitz Miller, the planter who originally held Sally Miller.
 Belmonti was soon dropped from the case, as he was believed to have purchased the slave woman in 1838 in good faith, according to existing laws.

 In the case, Upton charged the planter John F. Miller with having reduced the indentured servant to slavery upon the death of her father and older brother.
 Fitz Miller resented the accusation and used his considerable power and influence to prevent Sally Miller's gaining freedom.
 He contended he had purchased her as a slave.

 Much conflicting evidence was introduced during the trial.
 Arguments on both sides during the trial reflected racial mythology of the time.
 For example, Upton argued that Miller could not be a quartronne (1/16 Negro) because "the Quartronne is idle, reckless and extravagant, this woman is industrious, careful and prudent."
+The questioning of slavery in the context of denouncing Sally Miller's situation also rested on racist prejudices.
+According to preconceived notions also widespread among abolitionists, the purity of white women contrasted with the hypersexuality of black men, and the fact that Sally Miller's status as a slave had exposed her to sexual promiscuity with black men, with whom she had children, was particularly shocking for the time.